-As of March 27, 2021 (the date of the last aerial survey), the preliminary data indicates that WGSL has about 4,100,000 cubic yards of airspace remaining.
-Using the average fill rates and airspace utilization between March 5, 2020 and March 27, 2021 (time between surveys), WGSL has approximately 17 years of combined MSW and ash life remaining or would reach capacity in the year 2038.
+As of March 27, 2021 (the date of the last aerial survey), WGSL has 4,656,545 cubic yards of airspace remaining.
+Using the average fill rates and airspace utilization between March 5, 2020 and March 27, 2021 (time between surveys), WGSL has approximately 17 years of combined MSW and ash life remaining or could reach capacity in the year 2038.
 This estimate does not consider the impact from PVT Landfill's potential closure within the next 5 to 9 years.
 In addition, this estimate does not consider advances in technology and additional landfill diversion, discussed further in this report, which could reduce the City's use of WGSL, thereby slowing the rate of landfilling and delaying the date upon which it will reach capacity.
-The March 2021 survey data is being compiled, finalized and will be reported to DOH in the annual operating report due July 31, 2021.
+The March 2021 survey data was reported to DOH in the annual operating report dated July 29, 2021.
+The next aerial survey will be conducted in spring 2022.